Magic Tour (Queen): Itinerary

 The tour began on 7 June 1986 in Stockholm.
 During the 21 June concert at the Maimarktgelände, Mannheim, Marillion frontman Fish sang "Tutti Frutti" with Mercury.
 Five days later at the Waldbühne, West Berlin, the group played an impromptu version of Led Zeppelin's "Immigrant Song".
-A cover of Shirley Bassey's "Big Spender" was subsequently re-added to the set, having been regularly featured in the group's early days.
+A cover of Shirley Bassey's "Big Spender" was performed twice on the tour, having been regularly featured in the group's early days.

 The concert at Slane Castle on 5 July was marred by bad weather and crowd violence.
 The group played St James' Park, Newcastle, on 9 July.
-All profits for the concert were donated to Save The Children Fund.
+All profits for the concert were donated to Save the Children Fund.
 Support band INXS were delayed because of traffic.
-During the show, Mercury told the audience about rumours that Queen would disband, and flatly denied them.
+During the tour, Mercury told the audience about rumours that Queen would disband, and flatly denied them.

 All 72,000 tickets for the 11 July show at Wembley Stadium sold out quickly, so a second date was added for the following night.
 The group played for over 150,000 people over the two nights.
 The first was played during bad weather, but the second was clear and filmed by Tyne Tees and recorded by Capital Radio for a future television and radio broadcast.
-Giant inflatable models representing the cartoon version of the group on the A Kind of Magic cover were released; three were caught by the crowd, while one landed in Chelmsford, some miles away.
+Giant inflatable models representing the cartoon version of the group on the A Kind of Magic album cover were released; three were caught by the crowd, while one landed in Chelmsford approximately 35 miles away.
 During the show, Mercury addressed the audience, again denying rumours that Queen were splitting up, adding "we're gonna stay together until we fucking well die".
 After the second show, Mercury played an impromptu set at Kensington Roof Gardens with Fish, Samantha Fox and Gary Glitter.